arisyang1981/AWS-DynamoDB/README.md

 Cost Optimization: \
 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/CostOptimization_TableLevelCostAnalysis.html \

-# How Dynamodb distribute items to different nodes?
+# How Dynamodb distribute items to different partitions?
-Dynamodb distribute items to different nodes based on the hash funtion for partition key. \
+Dynamodb distribute items to different partitions based on the hash funtion for partition key. \
 Each partition can reach 10G. \

 # Access control.
 Not DynamoDB table access, it's query or scan contorl.